ninjasujan/api-testing-jest/README.md

 # nodejs-folder-structure

-this repository contains the nodejs folder structure for handling large project.
+**This repository contains the nodejs folder structure for handling large project.**

+**You can clone this repository for your next nodejs project as a boilerplate code**

 **Steps to be followed in making Typescript and Nodejs project setup**